 The test may be ordered on the newborn if the infant shows any signs suggestive of these infections, such as:

 Use of the TORCH panel to diagnose these infections is becoming less common since more specific and sensitive tests to detect infection are available.
 Relying on the presence of antibodies may delay the diagnosis since it takes days to weeks for the antibodies to be produced.
-Detection of the antigen, detection of nucleic acids or growing the microorganism in culture can be done earlier in the disease process and are more specific.
+Detection of the antigen, detection of nucleic acids can be done earlier in the disease process and are more specific.

 Rubella, herpes, CMV, toxoplasmosis